maruel/market_track/README.md

 Static data can be printed on dead trees (paper) and analysed 10 years later, so it's better to retrieve the data and keep a static copy than rely on the functions to retrieve the data on the fly.
-For example, many finance functions do not want to go back more than 10 years ago, which can be a real problem.
+For example, a free finance provider may not want to go back more than 10 years ago, which can be a real problem.
 You can import a CSV and mix with the sheets here.
 Even if the code here doesn't work in 2040, **your data is safe** and you can export it to CSV to import it back into _Microsoft Office 2038_.